 I’m here to share with you how to bake stuffing outside the turkey so you can make this quick easy side dish year round.
-We made Pepperidge Farm stuffing with Jimmy Dean sausage every year until I came up with this meat free version, now we rotate as they are both so good.
+We made Pepperidge Farm sausage stuffing every year until I came up with this meat free version, now we rotate as they are both so good.

 Close-up of a dish of oven-cooked stuffing, showcasing browned bread cubes mixed with cooked onions and herbs.
 The texture appears moist and chunky, with a spoon partially visible in the top right corner.
 Garnished with a small parsley leaf.